**Warning this post contains strong language and I will 100% not be offended if you do not want to read it**

 Don’t listen to what anyone else says about blogging, it’s your journey.
 It’s your passion.
 You do you and you will attract the right people at the right time and things will just fall into place.
 Don’t try and follow someone else path and expect the same results.

 Blogging will become second nature and you will figure out everything you need to and forget the things you didn’t need.
 Have your mini-meltdown like I just did, but pick yourself up, keep your head up high and keep your eyes on the prize.
 Blogging is hard and its okay to feel this way

 (I guess I should give Mike an apology for saying “write a blog about writer’s block and how to overcome it”.
-I didn’t write about writer’s block, but this just flowed out of me in the midst of one of my many mini Britney mid head shave meltdowns.
+I didn’t write about writer’s block, but this just flowed out of me in the midst of one of my many mini Britney mid-head shave meltdowns.
 So it’s official in writing Mike thanks for encouraging me to kinda write this… Damn you!)

 Until Next Time, Have a Great Day.